There are now 3 possible online modes for units:

-- Details for undergraduate courses
+Details for undergraduate courses

 - Level 2 core unit in the Geochemistry; Chemistry - Synthetic; Chemistry - Physical and Analytical major sequences

 - Level 2 elective

 - This unit is compulsory for all students taking a major in Chemistry.
 It provides the foundation for more advanced study in all areas of chemistry.
 Emphasis is placed on core chemical principles and experimental techniques relevant to physical, analytical, inorganic and organic chemistry.
 Topics include—techniques for separation science such as chromatography, gas–liquid chromatography and high performance liquid chromatography; spectroscopic techniques such as mass spectrometry, nuclear magnetic resonance spectroscopy and infrared and ultraviolet-visible spectroscopy for the determination of molecular structure; methods for determining, interpreting and reporting the uncertainties in experimental measurement; how to write a lab report; general chemical literacy, chemistry societies, sources of reference data, and the publication process; and concepts of thermodynamics of chemical reactions (building on those introduced in CHEM1001 Chemistry—Properties and Energetics).

 - Students are able to (1) understand principles and concepts related to (a) techniques for separation science; (b) spectroscopic determination of molecular structure; (c) more advanced topics in chemical thermodynamics; and (d) chemical literacy and scientific writing; (2) acquire basic practical skills in (a) the operation of instrumentation; (b) techniques of data analysis; and (c) the interpretation of experimental measurements and the evaluation of their reliability; and (3) further their skills development in scientific writing, problem solving, critical analysis and teamwork, as well as more advanced research skills specific to the discipline.

-- Typically this unit is assessed in the following ways: (1) laboratory sessions; (2) quizzes and/or assignments based on lecture content and literature research; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) laboratory sessions; (2) quizzes and/or assignments based on lecture content and literature research; and (3) examination.
 Further information is available in the unit outline.